0atman/noboilerplate/scripts/26-shuttle-tutorial.md

 ```

 notes:
-This first line annotates the shuttle entrypoint, this macro expands differently depening on if it is built on your dev machine or shuttle's build system, handling the differences in environment.
+This first line annotates the shuttle entrypoint, this macro expands differently depending on if it is built on your dev machine or shuttle's build system, handling the differences in environment.

 ---